 Chapter Tutorial Programs (CTP's) are one-day technical events hosted by local chapters that feature a single instructor on a topic that is suited to that particular region.
 The purpose is to address the latest information or most recent issues on a specific technology.

 Want to instruct an SMTA tutorial?
 View the tutorial guidelines.

 Cancellation Policy: Registration fees will be refunded (less a $75 processing fee) if written notice is postmarked two weeks prior to the event date.
 Cancellations received within two weeks prior to event date will not be refunded to cover costs incurred.

 Upcoming Chapter Tutorial Programs

-Great Value!
-Half the cost of a tutorial at SMTA International and offered right in your backyard.
+Incredible Value!
+A fraction of the cost of a tutorial at SMTA International and offered right in your backyard.
 Lunch, coffee breaks, course handouts, and a certificate of completion are all included in the cost, along with instruction by one of our best!

 About the Instructor: